Preview: 5–8pm Thursday 2nd September 2021

 These Dark Shapes is a study into the burden of carrying around a secret; the heavy feeling you might experience while struggling under the weight of grief or sadness.
 These shapes have been built as a means to dispel this feeling from the body, as means to separate oneself from an overwhelming , clenched-fist, sensation.

-Through sculpture, photography and drawing, White invites the viewer to imagine the shape of their feelings, the things they carry around with them day after day.
+Through sculpture and photography, White invites the viewer to imagine the shape of their feelings, the things they carry around with them day after day.
 Does it have shape you recognise?
 Does it have a colour?
 Can we create a shape that the helps us lighten the load, lessen the burden.
 Can the act of creating the feeling outside of ourselves, help us to overcome it, cast it away, or live alongside it in the next room.

 This work was originally conceived in late 2019, but has grown and changed shape throughout the events of 2020, and our ongoing lived experience of a global pandemic.
 In what began as a personal journey into understanding one’s own physical response to stress and sadness, has become a widely experienced and intensive body-scan.
 We are all constantly wondering and diagnosing every minute feeling in our bodies, questioning it’s validity, it’s authenticity, it’s root, or it’s motive.